dharantej1/AWS_Gen_AI/README.md

 ---

+## Task 7: Code Generation

-### Task 5: Invoke Bedrock Model for Code Generation
+# Task 5: Invoke Bedrock Model for Code Generation

 In this task, you learn how to use a Large Language Model (LLM) to generate code based on a text prompt.